 Another problem with lock picking is high-security locks.
 In the old days, I wouldn’t have even considered picking a high-security BMW or Mercedes lock, but today I do it routinely.
-The new crop of high-security lock picks is frankly amazing, and getting better all the time.
+The new crop of high-security lock picks is frankly amazing, and they are getting better all the time.
 Most luxury car owners will gladly pay you extra to unlock their vehicle if you tell them that you will be picking the lock to eliminate the possibility of damage.

 Long Reach Tools